A Quantum Algorithm for Model-Independent Searches for New Physics: Results with two-dimensional data

 \section{Results with two-dimensional data}

-Unlike existing tests sensitive to spatial correlations, our technique can be readily generalized to multi-dimensional data.
-This is illustrated in Figs.~\ref{fig:qc2}\,--\,\ref{fig:qc2-ROC}, where for simplicity we limit ourselves to two dimensions and consider data arranged in an $n\times n$ grid of $N=n^2$ bins.
-In Fig.~\ref{fig:qc2} we take $n$ to be relatively low, $n=4$.
+Unlike existing tests sensitive to spatial correlations, our technique can be readily generalized to multidimensional data.
+This is illustrated in Figures~\ref{fig:qc2}\,--\,\ref{fig:qc2-ROC}, where for simplicity we limit ourselves to two dimensions and consider data arranged in an $n\times n$ grid of $N=n^2$ bins.
+In Figure~\ref{fig:qc2}, we take $n$ to be relatively low, $n=4$.
 This allows us to find the minimum energy ${\mathcal H}_{min}$ by brute force, i.e., by inspecting each of the $2^{N}=2^{16}$ spin configurations and comparing the corresponding energies.
-Then in Fig.~\ref{fig:qc2-10} we consider a larger grid with $n=10$, for which the brute force method is unfeasible, and in order to find ${\mathcal H}_{min}$ we resort back to the method of simulated annealing used in the earlier one-dimensional example.
-In the $4\times4$ case of Fig.~\ref{fig:qc2}, the $\Delta_i$ values for the background are sampled directly from the standard normal distribution, and the signal is then modelled as a constant $1.5\sigma$ additional contribution to each bin in a $2\times2$ block of the $4\times4$ grid.
-The color code used in Fig.~\ref{fig:qc2} reflects the resulting $\Delta_i$ values for the two pseudo-experiments --- upward (downward) fluctuations $\Delta_i$ are represented with warm (cool) colors and marked with plus (minus) signs.
-In the $10\times10$ case of Fig.~\ref{fig:qc2-10}, the data values $o_i$ for the background are sampled from a Poisson distribution with $e_i=500$ in each bin.
-An uncorrelated bivariate normal signal of 600 total expected events is then injected at the location of the $(6,6)$ bin.
-The resulting deviations $\Delta_i$ are then computed and shown for two representative pseudo-experiments in Fig.~\ref{fig:qc2-10}, using the same color-code as in Fig.~\ref{fig:qc2}.
+Then, in Figure~\ref{fig:qc2-10}, we consider a larger grid with $n=10$, for which the brute force method is unfeasible, and in order to find ${\mathcal H}_{min}$, we resort back to the method of simulated annealing used in the earlier one-dimensional example.
+In the $4\times4$ case of Figure~\ref{fig:qc2}, the $\Delta_i$ values for the background are sampled directly from the standard normal distribution ${\mathcal N}(0,1)$, and the signal is then modeled as a constant $1.5\sigma$ additional contribution to each bin in a $2\times2$ block of the $4\times4$ grid; i.e., the $\Delta_i$ values for the $2\times2$ block are sampled from ${\mathcal N}(0,1)+1.5$.
+The color code used in Figure~\ref{fig:qc2} reflects the resulting $\Delta_i$ values for the two pseudo-experiments --- upward (downward) fluctuations $\Delta_i$ are represented with warm (cool) colors and marked with plus (minus) signs.
+In the $10\times10$ case of Figure~\ref{fig:qc2-10}, the data values $o_i$ for the background are sampled from a Poisson distribution with $e_i=500$ in each bin.
+An uncorrelated bivariate normal signal (with equal standard deviations of $1.5$ bin widths) of 600 total expected events is then injected at the location of the $(6,6)$ bin.
+The resulting deviations $\Delta_i$ are then computed and shown for two representative pseudo-experiments in Figure~\ref{fig:qc2-10}, using the same color code as in Figure~\ref{fig:qc2}.
 Note that the index $i$ in eqs.~(\ref{Deltadef}-\ref{limit}) is now two-dimensional and identifies the horizontal and vertical location of the respective bin; two bins are considered nearest neighbors only if they share an edge.